zlwaterfield/radar/README.md

 ### Prerequisites

-- Python 3.8+
+- Node.js 18+
+- npm or yarn package manager
 - Slack workspace with admin privileges
 - GitHub account with access to repositories you want to track
-- Supabase account for database
 - Docker and Docker Compose (optional, for containerized deployment)

 ### Local Installation